echemdb/svgdigitizer/doc/workflow.md

 ![inkscape_smoothed_path_curve](files/images/inkscape_smoothed_path_curve.png)

-7. Add a textfield to the plot containing the scan rate, with which the data was acquired.
-This is not necessarily given in the plot or figure description and might have to extracted from the text fo the manuscript. `scan rate: 50 mV / s` or `rate: 50 mV / s`.
+7. Add a text field to the plot containing the scan rate, with which the data was acquired.
+This is not necessarily given in the plot or figure description and might have to extracted from the text of the manuscript: `scan rate: 50 mV / s`.

 The final file should look like this: